Heat

 Hell

 is hot for many reasons.
-Punishment, by itself, is not
+Punishment, by itself, is not the

-the red for inspiration…or as a forewarning…or
+inspiration…or as a forewarning…or as a symbol

-as a symbol of passion to motivate us up here on the
+of passion to motivate us up here on the upper crust of planet

-upper crust of planet earth.
-But sitting in the summer
+earth.
+But sitting in the summer heat of an un-airconditioned

-I was convinced that, at the very least, hell is real.
+the very least, hell is real.

 My